Eurail travel across Europe

 One of my favorite parts of traveling by train is that each city’s railway station are typically located in the central downtown districts.
 This is very is convenient since the main stations are a hub connection to local transport, tourist information and other travel services.
 Another aspect of traveling by train is the romance of coming and going through the main railway hubs.
 Ranging from grand and classical inspired architecture to completely modern and beautiful structures.
 Each city’s main train station is a unique and beautiful structure that creates an identity and symbolic icon for that city.
 I really love the experience of traveling departing and arriving at each city’s main train station because it evokes such a wonderful and personal travel experience.

 While today’s trains are modern and fast with extensive train connections, there’s still an adventurous aspect to train travel.
 It’s more relaxed and can sometimes be shorter than flying depending on the distance and routes you take in Europe.
 Also, when you travel by plane, you need to add some time getting to and from the airport, checking in, security check in and then include your transit time for your destination.
+Check out this ultimate guide to train travel in Europe for more inspiration, tips and planning.

 Train travel for me is also more personal and offering an easy way to enjoy a scenic ride and possibly meet other train travelers who may share compartments, dining cars and other public spaces.
 It’s easy to start conversations with complete strangers and end up sharing stories and personal travel experiences to places, sharing information and tips of things to do at a destination.
 It’s these simple shared experiences and conversations that make train travel so personal and accessible to connecting with others in the same compartment.